Here’s my ‘Just-the-facts’ Bio:

 - Early career in the public health sector

-- Semi-marketable letters after my name suggesting propensity for personal reinvention/lateral career moves.
-To wit: A.B., Harvard College (anthropology); M.P.H, Johns Hopkins University (public health); M.A., University of Pennsylvania (communication), M.Ed., Lesley University (early childhood education)
+- Semi-marketable letters after my name (suggesting flair for personal reinvention/lateral career moves): A.B., Harvard College (anthropology); M.P.H, Johns Hopkins University (public health); M.A., University of Pennsylvania (communication), M.Ed., Lesley University (early childhood education)

 My Bio, the narrative version: